Do you know one of my least favorite return addresses to find in the mailbox? Internal Revenue Service.

 4. Ask for more time, if you need it

-It’s important, like I noted above, to fulfill the IRS’s requests as soon as possible.
+It’s important to fulfill the IRS’s requests as soon as possible.
 When you have unpaid taxes, whether because you haven’t filed or because of a mistake discovered during an audit, you owe interest on the unpaid tax from the date of the return until you pay it off in full.
 There are some caveats in cases where the IRS doesn’t notify you of an issue.
 But the faster you resolve the problem and pay off any balance owed, the less money you’ll pay.